Carol Bruce: Stage

-Bruce appeared with Abbott and Costello in Keep 'Em Flying (1941).
-Her first serious film role was in This Woman Is Mine (1941).
-She had supporting roles many years later in the films American Gigolo (1980) and Planes, Trains and Automobiles (1987).

 Radio

 Bruce's radio debut came on The Horn and Hardart Children's Hour.
 She sang on Carton of Pleasure and The Henny Youngman Show.

 Television

-After a long career as a singer and in films, Bruce is probably best-remembered for her recurring role as the domineering and meddlesome Lillian "Mama" Carlson (mother of the station manager played by Gordon Jump) on CBS' WKRP in Cincinnati.
-In real life, Bruce was only 12 years older than Jump.
-Sylvia Sidney played Mr. Carlson's mother in the pilot episode.
+Carol Bruce played the part of Lillian Carlos in WKRP in Cincinnati, appearing in 10 of the 90 episodes.
+She was also in 5 of the 47 episodes of the sequel The New WKRP in Cincinnati.

 Personal life

 Bruce's only marriage to Milton Nathanson, which ended in divorce, produced a daughter, Julie, an actress, singer and playwright who married jazz guitarist Larry Coryell.
 Bruce's grandchildren, Murali and Julian Coryell, are both musicians.
 Bruce was Jewish.

 Bruce was a Democrat who supported Adlai Stevenson's campaign in the 1952 presidential election.

 Death

 Bruce died from chronic obstructive pulmonary disease at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, aged 87.
-She was survived by her sister and two great-grandsons.
+She was survived by her sister and two grandsons.
 Upon her death, she was cremated and her ashes given to her cousin.